PierrunoYT/awesome-ai-dev-tools/README.md

 - [API Copilot](https://apicopilot.dev/) — Assistant for backend API development.
 - [Onboard](https://www.getonboardai.com) — Chat with an AI about public and private codebases.
 - [Code to Flow](https://codetoflow.com) — Visualize, analyze, and understand code with interactive flowcharts.
-- [Pieces](https://pieces.app/) — An on-device copilot that helps you capture, enrich, and reuse code, streamline collaboration, and solve complex problems through a contextual understanding of your workflow.
 - [TEXT2SQL.AI](https://www.text2sql.ai/) — AI-powered SQL query builder.
 Translate, explain and fix complex SQL queries using plain English.
 - [SQLAI.ai](https://www.sqlai.ai/) — AI generates, fixes, explains and optimizes SQL queries.
 Ability to add your own database schema and train AI to understand it.
 - [CodeWP](https://codewp.ai/) — AI chat and coding tools specifically trained for WordPress developers.
 AI code generation for code snippets and plugins in WordPress.